 VIDEO AND AUDIO

-With the once dominate Twentieth Century Fox now inside Disney’s castle, the back-catalogue of classics may not get the exposure they once enjoyed.
+With the once dominant Twentieth Century Fox now inside Disney’s castle, the back-catalogue of classics may not get the exposure they once enjoyed.
 However, thanks to the efforts of Twilight Time Movies, who have released a number of titles from the studio this year, fans can rest assured that some of their old favourites now look and sound better than ever.
 The President’s Lady comes presented in 4:3 (1.33:1) under a rich and robust 1.0 DTS-HD Master Audio track, with English subtitles.
 Picture marries the look of its original film stock with a precise and carefully crafted HD upgrade, which never fails to impress.
-There’s nice texture to the image, particularly during outdoor sequences, which benefit from a high level of clarity.
+There’s a nice texture to the image, particularly during outdoor sequences, which benefit from a high level of clarity.
 With a release of this quality and calibre, the decades-old biography-drama will live on for generations.

 - Isolated Music Track

 - Vintage The President’s Lady Radio Show

 With the included English subtitles, you could easily make The President’s Lady an enjoyable silent film by switching on the isolated music track, a handy feature found on many Twilight Time releases.
 If you want to experience a slice of early 1950s pastime, listen to the abridged radio version of the classic featuring Charlton Heston, who reprises the role of Jackson and Joan Fontaine as Rachel Donelson.
 Despite the audio quality being a little poor, it’s worth checking out.
 For those unfamiliar with Jackson’s legacy, included with the release is a short booklet written by Mike Finnegan which contains three pages of in-depth background information on the president, his famed relationship, and the making of the film.